 Initially, students will need to apply for a policy with \$1,000,000 each claim and \$6,000,000 aggregate coverage.
 Then, after students have an active policy, the student must contact their carrier's customer service representative and request to change their coverage limits to \$2,000,000 to \$4,000,000.
-A letter from the school can be provided to the student by request.
+A letter from the school can be provided to the student, upon written request by the carrier.